dentremor/clodo/README.md

-# clodo
+# CloDo

-A todo cli app written in clojure.
+A todo cli app written in Clojure.

 ## Usage